wyattferguson/math-game/README.md

 ## :bookmark_tabs: TODO's

-- Add selectable number of questions, probably some kind of slider with notches in it at 10,20,50, and 100.
 - Competative leader boards, for the more hardcore amoung you.
 - Different difficulty options, easy - being the current game, medium - algebra, hard - derivatives and integrals.